The Optimal Use of Astrology Software

 If you are an astrologer who likes to do planetary returns other than Solar or Lunar, be aware that the Ascendant position and houses of the returns will often be in error.
 When planets are moving slowly (near their stations) it becomes impossible to calculate returns accurately – the astronomical precision simply does not exist.
 Additionally, it is very difficult to calculate the exact moment that a planet stations.
 If a person is born within twelve hours of a station, your software may mislabel the planet retrograde when it is actually direct, or vice versa.

-Test of Retrograde/direct at station
+Tests of Retrograde/direct at station

 Calculate charts for London, England on June 27, 1950: at Midnight Jupiter is direct, at 2 am, Jupiter will be retrograde.